-In four days I will be traveling solo to Venice, Italy one of the most unique and beautiful cities in the world.
+In four days I will be traveling solo to Venice, Italy, one of the most unique and beautiful cities in the world.
 I can hardly wait!
-I am pretty well all packed up and ready to go except for a few last minute to dos.
-Even though I have been traveling solo for over 35 years, I still experience that pre-trip anticipation rush.
+I am pretty well all packed up and ready to go except for a few last minute to do’s.
+Even though I have been traveling solo for over 40 years, I still experience that pre-trip anticipation rush.
 Yes, I admit I’m in love with travel.

-As for all of my trips, I do tons of research.
-Venice has so much to do and see that I doubt if I will be able to complete all of the items on my itinerary.
-I'll be exploring museums filled with Renaissance and modern art, grand palazzos, magnificent churches, exquisite Italian gardens and squares, artisans still engaged making their long held crafts, and much more.
-I plan to take a few interesting walking tours, a delectable food tour, a bike tour of Lido Island and a wine tour of the Veneto region at the foot of the Dolomite mountains.
+For all of my solo adventures, I do tons of pre-trip research.
+Venice has so much to do and see, I doubt I will be able to complete all of the items on my itinerary.
+I'll be exploring museums filled with Renaissance and modern art, visiting grand palazzos and magnificent churches, lingering in numerous exquisite Italian gardens and squares, watching artisans still engaged making their long held crafts, and much more.
+Additionally, I plan to take a few interesting walking tours, a delectable food tour, a bike tour on Lido Island and a wine tour of the Veneto region at the foot of the Dolomite mountains.
 I'll be sharing my adventure on my social media channels, including live streaming on Facebook as often as I can.